The Health Research Council is the home of health research in New Zealand.

 We’re here to improve the health and wellbeing of all New Zealanders through our process of identifying and supporting high-quality, high-value research that delivers far-reaching impact within the health and science landscape.

 The Minister of Health is the minister responsible for the HRC, and appoints the 10-member governing Council.
-Parliament appropriates funding for the HRC through Vote Research, Science and Technology, which is administered by the Minister of Science, Research and Innovation.
+Parliament appropriates funding for the HRC through Vote Business, Science and Innovation, which is administered by the Minister of Science, Research and Innovation.

 The Health Research Council Act 1990 established our key statutory functions as: